mtilson115/quad_copter/README.md

 **Modifying what is included in the build**

-In side the make file, you can modify the DIRS variable to include new folders to compile.
+In side Makefile, you can modify the DIRS variable to include new folders to compile.

 **Required directory structure**
 If you do add new folders to the build, you must use the ./src and ./inc file naming structure for the